Process-based Indicators of Vulnerability Re-Introducing Code Changes: An Exploratory Case Study: Case Study: ImageMagick

 \subsection{Issue Density}

 ImageMagick's and selected CVEs' issue density is presented in~\Cref{fig:figB}.
 ImageMagick's issue density per six months is low, at only 28\% of open issues to total project size at its peak in 2020.
+Our findings suggest that vulnerability reintroduction is often accompanied by temporary disruptions in issue management efficiency, reflecting the project’s fluctuating capacity to balance bug triage and ongoing development.

-{\underline{CVE-2016-4564:}} Prior to the vulnerability being reintroduced, issue density was increasing.
-After the vulnerability was reintroduced, issue density slightly decreased.
-After the reintroduced vulnerability was fixed, issue density decreased weekly, until rising once more.
+\cveparagraph{CVE-2016-4564} Prior to the fix for CVE-2016-4564 in which a vulnerability was reintroduced, issue density was increasing.
+After the vulnerability was reintroduced, issue density decreased until after the corrective fix was applied.
 When evaluating the rate at which the project size was changed --- measured in thousands of lines of code per week (i.e., KLOC per week) --- during this time frame, we see that it experiences little change.
-Thus, the issue density of this CVE is reflective of the contributors initially closing issues raised by the community, before the community started contributing more issues than the author's could close.
+Thus, the issue density of this CVE is reflective of contributors initially closing issues raised by the community, before the community started contributing more issues than the author's could close.

-{\underline{CVE-2017-16546:}} Prior to the vulnerability being reintroduced, issue density was decreasing.
-After the vulnerability was reintroduced, issue density experienced a wave of increasing issue density, before issue density decreased.
-After the reintroduced vulnerability was fixed, issue density increased.
-When evaluating the KLOC per week during this time frame, we see that it dips early in the time frame before returning to normal.
-Thus, the issue density of this CVE is reflective of code being removed from the project before being added back, resulting in a noticeable spike in issue density at this time.
+\cveparagraph{CVE-2017-16546} Prior to the fix for CVE-2017-16546 in which a vulnerability was reintroduced, issue density was decreasing.
+After the vulnerability was reintroduced, ImageMagick underwent a wave of increasing and decreasing issue density.
+However, after the proper corrective fix was applied, issue density increased.
+When evaluating the KLOC per week during this time frame, we see that it initially dips before increasing to it's initial size.
+Thus the issue density of this CVE is reflective of both a shrinking code size and closure of open issues.

-{\underline{CVE-2018-11625:}} Prior to the vulnerability being reintroduced, issue density was increasing.
-After the vulnerability was reintroduced, issue density continued to rise for a five weeks before sharply decreasing.
-This followed by another increase in issue density, followed by a decrease, then continuous increasing throughout the remainder of the time frame and after the fix.
-When evaluating the KLOC per week during this time frame, we see that it increases during this time frame.
-Thus, the issue density of this CVE is reflective of the project maintainers both modifiying the code and closing issues concurrently during this time frame.
+\cveparagraph{CVE-2018-11625} Prior to the fix for CVE-2018-11625 in which a vulnerability was reintroduced, and after the proper corrective fix was applied, ImageMagick experienced increasing issue density.
+During the existence of the reintroduced vulnerability, issue density underwent a wave of increasing and decreasing issue density, until issue density continuously rose post the proper corrective fix being applied.
+When evaluating the KLOC per week during this time frame, we see that it increases during this time frame, reflecting that the project maintainers were modifying the code and closing issues concurrently during this time frame.